Emeka-Ugbanu-hub/Emeka-Ugbanu-hub/README.md

-Here’s the updated GitHub profile README reflecting your new preferences:

----

 # 💻 **Welcome to My GitHub Profile!** 👋

 Hi, I’m Emeka Emmanuel Ugbanu, a passionate Software Developer with over half a decade of experience dedicated to crafting innovative and impactful solutions.
 My work focuses on Web Development, AR/VR, Backend Engineering, Database Management, etc., with a mission to turn complex problems into elegant and scalable solutions.